 However, digital library books automatically disappear when your checkout time is expired.
 As our local library’s OverDrive collection expands, my library fines will diminish.
 Hallelujah.
 Speaking of which….

-In order to make digital check-outs easy, we have a couple Kindles and iPads for kids to read on.
-In fact, everyone can read the same book at the same time!
+In order to make digital check-outs easy, the kids each have their own Kindle for homeschool.
+I love it that everyone can read the same book at the same time!

 We used Kindle Unlimited for a time, but have since put that on hold.
-We weren’t sure if we were using it to its full potential because not all the books we want to read are available through that service.
+It didn’t pencil out for us.
 However, if you read more than $10-worth per month or have more than $10-worth of library fines, it may be worth if for you!

-This is the school supplies list that I draw from each year.
+This is the homeschool supplies list that I draw from each year.
 These items have proved their worth over the years.